bkunyiha/blockchain/book-draft/rust/01-Introduction.md

 **For quick reference**: Use the summary sections at the end of each chapter for quick review of key concepts.

 > **📘 Implementation Context**: This guide explains Rust language features with examples from our blockchain implementation.
-To see these features applied in specific contexts, see the [Transaction System](../bitcoin-blockchain/02-Transaction-System.md) chapter for ownership and data structures, the [Web API Architecture](../bitcoin-blockchain/web/README.md) for async patterns and error handling, and the [Tokio Runtime Guide](../bitcoin-blockchain/Tokio.md) for asynchronous programming details.
+To see these features applied in specific contexts, see the [Transaction ID Format](../bitcoin-blockchain/primitives/02-Transaction-ID-Format.md) chapter for ownership and data structures, the [Web API Architecture](../bitcoin-blockchain/web/README.md) for async patterns and error handling, and the [Tokio Runtime Guide](../bitcoin-blockchain/Tokio.md) for asynchronous programming details.

 ---